Barnaby-Griffiths/pmsm-regenerative-braking-simulation-with-support-scripts/README.md

 The light-load region gives high conversion efficiency, but the absolute recovered power is small.
 The practical sweet spot for energy recovery is therefore the moderate-torque region between approximately −80 and −130 Nm, where whole-rig efficiency remains high and recovered power is large.

 ## How to run
-Open MATLAB R2025b.
+1. Open MATLAB R2025b.
-Clone or download this repository.
+2. Clone or download this repository.
-Set the repository root folder as the MATLAB current folder.
+3. Set the repository root folder as the MATLAB current folder.
-Run the parameter initialisation script: simulink_init_params_CORRECTED
+4. Run the parameter initialisation script: simulink_init_params_CORRECTED
-To run the baseline verification case:
+5. To run the baseline verification case: Test_one
-Test_one
-To run a reduced smoke-test sweep: test_fast
+6. To run a reduced fast-test sweep: test_fast
-To run the full sweep:
+7. To run the full sweep: run_efficiency_sweep
-run_efficiency_sweep
-To regenerate the dissertation figures from the saved sweep results:
+8. To regenerate the dissertation figures from the saved sweep results: Plot_efficiency_maps
-Plot_efficiency_maps

 The full sweep contains 323 Simulink runs and may take a substantial amount of time depending on hardware.
 The saved result file is included so that the main plots can be regenerated without rerunning the complete sweep.